22 Fun Things to Do in Edinburgh on a Rainy Day

 Just across from the Museum of Edinburgh is The People’s Story Museum

-It is a museum inside the historic Canongate Tolbooth that tells Edinburgh’s working-class population from the late 1800s to today.
+It is a museum inside the historic Canongate Tolbooth that tells the story of Edinburgh’s working-class population from the late 1800s to the present.

 The unique part of this museum is that it relies heavily on oral history to tell its stories.